WuphonsReach/blog/_posts/2019/2019-05-06-wow-HolyPriestLeveling.markdown

 Notes:

-- I find it difficult to hit "mouse 4" versus "mouse 5" reliably, therefore all spells are duplicated across both keys in VuhDo.
+- I find it difficult to hit "mouse 4" versus "mouse 5" reliably (while not moving the mouse), therefore all spells are duplicated across both keys in VuhDo.
 And I only put spells there which are not time-critical.
-- Some of this is done via macros to save on bar slots.
-Any cells with "..." are used elsewhere in the UI.
+- Most of the regular keys that also have a "shift" variant are done via macros.
+This helps save on bar slots.
+See the [Holy Fire / Smite](#holy-fire--smite) macro for an example.
+- The "G" key is good for instant-cast targeted spells with long cool-downs.
+It's far enough away from WASD not to be hit by accident, but close enough to hit while running with the W-key held down.

 ## WeakAuras2